lionelbertaux/sensit_parser/README.md

 ## Usage as Scaleway serverless function

+Deploying a serverless function is straigtforward.
+The current version does not push the data once parsed, it could be added in the future.

 1. Create a Namespace
 2. Create a function and choose Public or Private
 3. Select online editor / python3